Skip to Main Content

 Evaluating Sources

-When doing research it is important to evaluate your sources for accuracy, currency, bias and relevancy.
+When doing research, it is important to evaluate your sources for accuracy, currency, bias and relevancy.
 Below are some tools to help you with the evaluation process.

 Online Instruction